Zach-Deladev/flashcardpro/readme.md

 ![About hero](./assets/imgs/abouthero.png)

+Similar to the home page hero, the about page hero contains a hero image and a short description of the company from the CEO.

 #### MEET THE TEAM

 ![Meet the team](./assets/imgs/meetteam.png)

+The meet the team section contains a 3x1 grid of team members, I used the bootstrap grid system to achieve this.

 #### GALLERY

 ![Original Gallery page](./assets/imgs/gallery.png)

+The gallery page contains a 3x3 grid of images, I used the bootstrap grid system to achieve this.
+I also added a lightbox to the images so that when the user clicks on an image it opens in a lightbox.
+I achieved this with vanilla javascript.

+The gallery.js file does the following:

+first grabs all the relevant elements from the DOM and stores them in variables.
+Then creates an array of image indexes.
+Then declares a variable that will be used to store the current image index.
+Creates two functions to handle the opening and closing of the lightbox. openPopup() and closePopup().
+Creates a function that iterates through the image indexes and dynamically renders the images to the gallery page.
+Creates a event listener that listens for a click event on the gallery images and when the image is clicked it opens the lightbox and displays the image in a larger size.
+Creates two functions that handle the next and previous image buttons in the lightbox. showNextImage() and showPrevImage().
+Creates a event listener that listens for a click event in the lightbox and when its triggered it closes the light box.

 ### CONTACT PAGE

 #### CONTACT FORM

+The contact page contains a contact form which allows the user to send a message to the company.

+For the validation of the form i created my own custom validation using javascript.
+This validation uses regular expressions to check if the user has entered a valid email address and if the user has entered a message.
+The border surrounding the input fields turn red or green depending on if the users input matches the regular expression.

+The form does not submit because its has been created to link to a backend system and this project is solely frontend.
+However, if the form was to submit it would send the data to the backend system and the backend system would then send an email to the company with the users message.

 ![Contact form](./assets/imgs/contact.png)

 ## 4. SUMMARY / REFERENCES

 ### SUMMARY

+Overall this project was a great learning experience for me, I learnt a lot about html, css and javascript.
+I also learnt how to use bootstrap to quickly make responsive websites as i was time constrained.

+If i had more time i would have liked to add more features to the website such as a click through user journey.

 ### REFERENCES